Master of Science in the Field of Public Health Microbiology and Emerging Infectious Diseases

 - Time Limit Requirement: The degree must be completed within four years.

-Students will also be expected to participate in a poster presentation at GW Research Day.
+Students are also expected to participate in a poster presentation at GW Research Day.